 - Replay can always review the position of the ball in relation to the line to gain. - When replay reviews a spot in relation to the line to gain, the replay official should determine if the line to gain was reached.
-If the replay official is not able to make a determination, but has definitive evidence the spot is incorrect, then direct the on-field officials to place the ball at the adjusted spot and measure. - The only time replay should move the ball after a line to gain review is when the down will change, or the spot is incorrect, and replay cannot determine whether the line to gain was reached without a measurement. - A ball carrier's helmet coming off kills the play.
+If the replay official is not able to make a determination, but has definitive evidence the spot is incorrect, then direct the on-field officials to place the ball at the adjusted spot and measure. - When a ball carrier is airborne and crosses the sideline (from inbounds to out of bounds) including a striding runner the ball's forward progress in relation to the line to gain, is determined by the position of the ball as it crosses the sideline. - The only time replay should move the ball after a line to gain review is when the down will change, or the spot is incorrect, and replay cannot determine whether the line to gain was reached without a measurement. - A ball carrier's helmet coming off kills the play.
 Replay can rule on the location of the ball when the helmet came off if involving the line to gain or goal line. - Forward progress of a sliding player is the point at which the slide starts (backside begins to drop).